CS342/2024-PICS/README.md

 ## Contributing

 Akanshya Bhat
-- Appointments page (must-have): designed homepage, sending notifications, show appointment details, map location (can-have), timeline, required documents, edit appointment information
+- Appointments page: Homepage design, send notifications, show appointment details, map location (can-have), timeline, required documents, edit appointment information
-- Assessment page: starting code for assessments (trail-making task)
+- Assessment page: Starting code for assessments (trail-making task)
+- Contacts page: Set up the screen with information of the PIs
-- Testing: For the Appointment and Contact page
+- Testing: For the Appointments and Contacts pages

 Catherine Zhang:
 - Onboarding Questionnaire: Create onboarding questionnaire that is optional during onboarding but must be completed on the dashboard before first appointment